Updated October 27, 2020

 If you’re wondering how the heck you’ll fund your next deal, stress not.
 Here are five options for financing your next real estate investment, depending on your experience, cash, and credit history.

-The first place most new real estate investors look for financing is the same mortgage broker that handled their home loan.
+Most new real estate investors look for financing with the same mortgage broker that handled their home loan.

 Typically, they require a 20-25% down payment, which is no worse than you’ll find anywhere else.
 Better, in some cases.

 But they come with several downsides, too.

 To begin with, they’re slow.
 Investors can expect to wait at least 30 days to settle, and often closer to 45 or 60, which means that any urgent deals can’t be financed with conventional rental property mortgages.

 They’re also stringent on credit history.
 Conventional lenders base their underwriting primarily on you as a borrower, rather than focusing more on the property and the deal (more on this momentarily).
 If your credit is patchy, conventional loans may not be the right financing for you.